How to save money when traveling Europe?

 Also, if you visit after 5 pm, supermarkets usually offer significant discounts of up to 50%.

 17. Stay away from restaurants on main roads

 Avoid the main roads and tourist areas if you plan to eat out.
 Champs-Élysses in Paris or Via de Mercanti in Milan are examples of expensive streets.

-You can usually find much cheaper deals just a bit off from main roads.
-Ask the locals where they eat, and you’ll save a bunch while still enjoying delicious dishes.
+You can usually find much cheaper deals just a bit off the main roads.
+Ask the locals where they eat, and you’ll save a bunch while enjoying delicious dishes.

 18. Eat luxury in cheap countries, eat sparingly inexpensive countries